-The EN:Able Community Investment Fund (formerly known as the Frameworks 4 Good Fund) is one of the consortium’s delivery vehicles for social and economic regeneration in the communities of its social housing landlord members.
+The EN:Able Community Investment Fund is one of the consortium’s delivery vehicles for social and economic regeneration in the communities of its social housing landlord members.
 It opens for applications from community groups working across Yorkshire and Humber once a year from late July / early August to October.

 In its first 5 rounds of funding (2012-2016) the Fund has awarded a total of nearly £400k to 119 projects.
 (The EN:Able Community Investment Fund was known as the Frameworks 4 Good Fund from 2012 to 2014)

 PLEASE NOTE that our funding is released on a 80%/20% basis; if you are successful, when we write to you, you will need to inform us if you require the full grant upfront.